Updated November 15, 2017

-We have been notified by our data processor that several retail merchants’ data systems have been compromised.
-If we receive notification that your card has been affected, we will attempt to notify you before your card is blocked.
+If we ever receive notification that your card has been possibly affected by a compromise, we will attempt to notify you before your card is blocked.
 To ensure that we are able to contact you, please update your address and telephone numbers with us.
 If you have any questions, please call 985-867-8867 for assistance.

 Don’t be a Victim of Phishing Scams